 AI For Emergency Vet Calls

-iando.ai answers after-hours emergency veterinary calls 24/7, captures pet distress context, owner concern, location, callback details, poison-exposure language, and approved escalation signals so staff get a cleaner next-step summary.
+iando.ai answers after-hours veterinary calls 24/7, captures the owner's exact concern, pet details, location, callback number, poison-exposure language, and approved escalation signals so staff get a usable handoff instead of a blank voicemail.

-Built for veterinary clinics and ER hospitals where the first answer needs to sound calm, collect usable intake, avoid veterinary advice, and route urgent calls by clinic rules.
+Built for veterinary clinics and ER hospitals where the first answer has to sound calm, avoid veterinary advice, and route breathing, toxin, seizure, trauma, vomiting, collapse, pain, capacity, and payment-policy questions by clinic rules.

-Edit call volume, buyer intent, 25% lift, and average emergency visit value.
+Edit call volume, qualified intent, 25% lift, and average emergency visit value.

 Planning model only.
-Replace with call logs, after-hours mix, emergency exam fees, urgent-care capacity, species mix, poison-call share, callback speed, payment-policy constraints, and actual collected visit value.
+Replace with call logs, after-hours mix, urgent-care capacity, poison-call share, emergency exam and diagnostic mix, species mix, callback speed, payment-policy constraints, and actual collected visit value.

 The business case for emergency vet after-hours call teams

-For emergency veterinary calls, ROI is captured exams, cleaner intake, fewer blank missed calls, better after-hours handoffs, and fewer emotionally intense calls that staff must reconstruct from voicemail.
+For emergency veterinary calls, ROI is recovered urgent visits, cleaner intake, fewer blank voicemails, better after-hours handoffs, and fewer emotionally intense callbacks that staff must rebuild from scratch.

-- Monthly after-hours distress, poison, trauma, seizure, vomiting, and breathing-concern calls
+- Monthly after-hours distress, poison, trauma, seizure, vomiting, breathing-concern, and capacity calls

-- Visit-intent or urgent callback share after filtering routine scheduling and refill requests
+- Visit-intent or urgent callback share after filtering routine scheduling, refill, and records requests

-- Average emergency exam, urgent visit, or first-care value
+- Average emergency exam, urgent visit, diagnostics, stabilization, or first-care value

 - After-hours pet distress, poison, vomiting, seizure, trauma, and breathing-concern calls answered immediately.